goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 8.6.
 Shutdown smartly and gracefully

-**TL;DR:** Handle the process SIGTERM event and clean-up all existing connection and resources.
+**אמ;לק:** Handle the process SIGTERM event and clean-up all existing connection and resources.
 This should be done while responding to ongoing requests.
 In Dockerized runtimes, shutting down containers is not a rare event, rather a frequent occurrence that happen as part of routine work.
 Achieving this demands some thoughtful code to orchestrate several moving parts: The load balancer, keep-alive connections, the HTTP server and other resources

 **Otherwise:** Dying immediately means not responding to thousands of disappointed users